CasperGN/ActiveDirectoryEnumeration/README.md

                         Attempt to gather users that does not require Kerberos preauthentication
-  -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting.
-NB:
+  -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting
-                        Does not work yet!

 ```

 ## Included attacks